ginguan/ginguan/README.md

 have completed different projects and web applications within a group or individually.
 Also, I have experience of implementing different algorithm using different programming language.
 I have learned how to work in Agile Jira environment to finish different backlog/sprint assigned.**

-**I’m currently learning  TypeScript, AngularJS, Selenium :surfer:**
+**I’m currently learning Django⚡, TypeScript, AngularJS, Selenium :surfer:**

 ## Education ##
 **•	Honours Bachelor of Science - Engineering: Specialized in Computer Science -> September 2014 – June 2018**